csula/cs3220-spring-2018/notes/homeworks/homework1.md

 ### Technical

 * Game loop should increment value under store through reducers
-* Game loop should trigger story to be visible (based on counter value)
+* Game loop should trigger story to be visible (based on counter value) through reducers
-* Story component should be implemented using WebComponent spec
+* Story book component should be implemented using WebComponent spec
-* Should implement `isUnlockYet` and `unlock` method under story
+* Should implement `isUnlockYet` and `unlock` method under story model
 * Pass all unit tests